NEW: 26 September 2019 - The TGA has completed the review of breast implants and tissue expanders. Read the update.

 Breast implants differ in their size, shape, filling and surface characteristics.
 Most implants are either round or teardrop-shaped.
 They may be filled with saline (sterile salt water) or with silicone gel.
 The surface of the implant may be smooth or rough (textured), and different implants may vary in the amount of irregularity of the texture.

-Breast implants are not lifetime devices and need to be replaced after 10 to 15 years.
+Breast implants are not lifetime devices and need to be replaced after approximately 10 to 15 years.

 If you are considering breast implants, read our page that covers things you should know before undergoing the procedure.